dahlia/logtape/docs/manual/sinks.md

 Text formatter
 --------------

-A stream sink and a file sink write log messages in a plain text format.
+The sinks introduced above write log messages in a plain text format.
 You can customize the format by providing a text formatter.
 The type of a text formatter is: